-Visit Kilpisjärvi: Best Day Trips in Summer
+Visit Kilpisjärvi: Best Day Trips in Summer and AUTUMN

 Read more about the sights near Kilpisjärvi and Käsivarsi Wilderness Region here.

-Conquer the summit of Mt.
+Conquer the Summit of Mt.
 Saana

 Mt.
 Saana – or Saana Fell, as it is called here – is undoubtedly the most recognizable sight in Kilpisjärvi.
 Its summit rises 1029 meters above sea level and over 500 meters above the surface of Lake Kilpisjärvi.
 The majestic silhouette of Saana Fell dominates the village and the vast vistas opening up from the top are breathtaking, offering views of Finland, Sweden and Norway.